-I grew up coming to St. Andrew’s, but it wasn’t until I went to university in Manchester that I came to faith and began to really understand what it means to know Jesus.
-I then went on to work in the rail industry for a couple of years before joining the staff team at St. Andrew’s.
-I have two sides to my job; part of my week is spent in the office alongside Debbie and the rest of my time is spent as a Ministry Assistant, receiving ministry training and serving in the student and young people’s work.
+I grew up coming to St. Andrew’s, but it wasn’t until I went to university in Manchester that I came to faith and knew what it means to follow Jesus.
+I then went on to work in the rail industry for a couple of years before joining the staff team at St. Andrew’s in 2016.
+I’m responsible for our student group, Roots – I really love opening up the Bible with others and seeing the Lord at work in their lives.
 I enjoy spicy curries and classic 80s action movies.

 I became a Christian at 17, and 4 years later joined St. Andrew’s where I was warmly welcomed.
 I was encouraged in my faith and was supported to grow into a deeper understanding of what it meant to have Jesus in my life and how I could practically serve him.
 I now work as the church administrator and supporting the midweek Holy Communion Service.
 I have two wonderful grown up young people and in my spare time work as an ice skating coach.

 Director of Music